wikimedia/service-runner/README.md

 ## See also
 - https://github.com/Unitech/PM2 - A lot of features.
 Focus on interactive use with commandline tools.
 Weak on logging (only local log files).
-Does not support node 0.10's cluster module.
 - https://github.com/strongloop/strong-agent - commercial license.
 Focus on
     profiling and monitoring, although a lot of the functionality is now available in other libraries.